 Installing Exchange on a domain controller is not recommended [WarningInstallExchangeRolesOnDomainController]

-Microsoft Exchange Server 2016 Setup has detected that the computer you're attempting to install Exchange 2016 on is an Active Directory domain controller.
-Installing Exchange 2016 on a domain controller isn't recommended.
+Exchange Server 2016 or Exchange 2019 Setup has detected that the target computer is an Active Directory domain controller, and we don't recommed installing Exchange on domain controllers.

-Configuring Exchange 2016 for Active Directory split permissions isn't supported.
+Configuring Exchange for Active Directory split permissions isn't supported.
 For more information about split permissions, see Understanding split permissions.

-The Exchange Trusted Subsystem universal security group (USG) is added to the Domain Admins group when Exchange is installed on a domain controller.
-When this occurs, all Exchange servers in the domain are granted domain administrator rights in that domain.
+The Exchange Trusted Subsystem universal security group (USG) is added to the Domain Admins group.
+This action grants all Exchange servers domain administrator rights in the domain.

 Exchange Server and Active Directory are both resource-intensive applications.
-There are performance implications to be considered when both are running on the same computer.
+There are performance implications when both applications are running on the same computer.

-System shutdown will take considerably longer if Exchange services aren't stopped before shutting down or restarting the server.
+System shutdown will take considerably longer if Exchange you don't stop the Exchange services before you shut down or restart the server.

-Demoting a domain controller to a member server isn't supported.
+Demoting the domain controller to a member server isn't supported.

-Running Exchange 2016 on a clustered node that is also an Active Directory domain controller isn't supported.
+Running Exchange on a clustered node that's also an Active Directory domain controller isn't supported.